APogue/APogue.github.io/_drafts/protest_activities/2024-10-22-Protest-activities-aftermath.md

 	- "Braziel, 64, who lives in Sacramento, said he never had a desire or intention to move to Los Angeles for a long-term job.
 He said he agreed to a short-term contract to review UCLA’s protest management and suggest institutional changes to improve safety practices after first being contacted by the UC Office of the President and then Block."

-	- "He said he understood his other job duties as helping UCLA through a peaceful commencement, and providing updates on security operations to Block, who testified before a congressional committee in May about campus efforts to combat antisemitism and manage protests.
+	- "He said he understood his other job duties **as helping UCLA through a peaceful commencement**, and providing updates on security operations to Block, who testified before a congressional committee in May about campus efforts to combat antisemitism and manage protests.
 Block stepped down July 31."

 	- "“I’m the person coming in for just a few months, hopefully fix things, get them moving down the road and then somebody else takes over when I’m gone,” he said."